MicrosoftDocs/appcenter-docs/docs/push/rest-api.md

 The first thing you will need to do is to create an API Token from your [user settings](https://appcenter.ms/settings/apitokens), as shown in the image below.

 ![Push API Token](~/push/images/API-tokens.png)

+### Using an API Token in an API request

+When sending API requests to App Center from an application, you must include the API token in the header of every request sent to App Center.
+Pass the API token in the request's `X-API-Token` header property.

 ### User and Application